NikhilMukraj/spiking-neural-networks-hardware/README.md

   - [ ] Input values to feed forward version
   - [ ] Classifier
   - [ ] Fit to eeg signaling
-- [ ] Neurotransmission
-  - [ ] Neurotranmission module per row of neurons to handle entire row's calculations
-  - [ ] Using fit parameters of Izhikevich neuron to emulate neurotranmission

 ## Hardware Documentation